Easy Meatball Sub Recipe (30 Minutes)

 Rate this recipe here

 Tender meatballs simmered in a simple marinara sauce, topped with melted cheese in a buttery toasted sub roll.
-This meatball marinara sub recipe is satisfying comfort food with options for a homemade or shortcut version.
+This easy meatball sub recipe is satisfying comfort food with options for a homemade or shortcut version

 Prep Time15 minutes